open-telemetry/oteps/text/0059-otlp-trace-data-format.md

   // This field is required.
   int64 end_time_unixnano = 9;

-  // attributes is a collection of attributes.
-The value can be a string, an integer,
+  // attributes is a collection of attribute key/value pairs.
+The value can be a string,
-  // a double or the Boolean values `true` or `false`.
-Note, global attributes like
+  // an integer, a double or the Boolean values `true` or `false`.
+Note, global attributes
-  // server name can be set as tags using resource API.
+  // like server name can be set as tags using resource API.
 Examples of attributes:
   //
   //     "/http/user_agent": "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_14_2) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/71.0.3578.98 Safari/537.36"
   //     "/http/server_latency": 300